Installation/Upgrading Issues

 This always means that PHP is either not installed, or is not enabled in your Apache/Nginx/IIS/etc web server.

-PHP has two different parts - php-cli and the module itself, which means it's possible to have PHP work via command line and still not have it enabled as the web server module.
+PHP has two different parts - php-cli and the web server module itself, which means it's possible to have PHP work via command line and still not have it enabled as the web server module.

 Table Listing Pages load with 401 Unauthorized/Unauthenticated